Thank you! Your submission has been received!

 Pop Mart, 2025; Temu, 2025

 Labubu is a collectible plush figure created by Hong Kong artist Kasing Lung and produced exclusively by Pop Mart since 2019.
 It has exactly nine sharp teeth, a distinctive silhouette, and a secondary market that regularly pushes prices into the hundreds of dollars.
 The combination of scarcity, cultural cachet, and unmistakable character makes it one of the most counterfeited toys in the world.
 The counterfeits are called Lafufus, and they sell everywhere from Temu to gas stations.
 StockX, which authenticates collectibles for resale, now uses industrial CT scanning to catch them.
-Here are some of the tells they look for.
+Here are some of the tells you might look for.

 At the top of both figures, the ear structures reveal an immediate difference.
 Inside the Labubu's ears, plastic internal inserts are visible, stiffeners that give the ears their shape and prevent collapse.
 Meanwhile, the Lafufu's ears are only filled with stuffing.
 It’s a small detail, but it’s one you'd never see from the outside.